FamousDirector/DALLEePaperFrame/README.md

 # DALLEePaperFrame
-Display never before seen art, on demand, using AI!
+Ever wanted to display never before seen art, on demand, using AI?
 Press a button, speak a "prompt" for the AI artist, and see the new art!

 <img src="docs/sample.jpg" title="Art Generated onto ePaper!">